Jane's World by Paige Braddock for February 27, 2013

 5. Missing large

-chassimmons Premium Member over 11 years ago
+chassimmons Premium Member almost 12 years ago

 I enjoy naked-eye astronomy, and like to follow the planets around, as you see.
 Of course, I know better than to believe in astrology.
 But I think I understand why Mercury’s going into retrograde is considered significant.
 If you follow my argument above, you will see that Mercury goes into retrograde just before it gets lost in the glare of the sun some 10 days before it goes between us and the sun.
 Now, in ancient mythology, Mercury was the messenger of the gods — he appears in the Greek myths more than any other god — and so it was doubtless thought that when Mercury disappeared from the heavens, he was coming down here to warn people of something or other.
 So even if you didn’t get to see him personally — no doubt some people claimed to have been so visited (when they were alone, no witnesses) — his disappearance from the sky was considered to be a sign of change and danger.